Approximating predictive probabilities of Gibbs-type priors: Numerical illustrations

 The predictive probabilities of the \NGG are of the form \eqref{eq:pred_gibbs}, with the predictive weights $V_{n+1,k_{n}+1}/V_{n,k_{n}}$ and $V_{n+1,k_{n}}/V_{n,k_{n}}$ admitting an explicit (closed-form) expression in terms of \eqref{eq:pred_gg}.
 However, differently from the two parameter Poisson--Dirichlet process, the evaluation of the predictive weights is cumbersome, thus preventing their practical implementation.
 In particular, as pointed out in Lijoi et al. \cite{Lij(07a)} in the context of mixture models with a normalized generalized Gamma prior, the evaluation of \eqref{eq:pred_gg} gives rise to severe numerical issues, even for not too large values of $n$.
 These issues are mainly due to the evaluation of the incomplete gamma function, as well as with handling very small terms and very large terms within the summation \eqref{eq:pred_gg}.
-Here we give an example of the numerical issues encountered in the evaluation of \eqref{eq:pred_gg}.
-We consider $500$ data points sampled independently and identically distributed from the Zeta distribution with parameter $\sigma=1.5$.
-Figure \ref{fig:NGG-exact} shows the predictive weight $\newtext$ computed for the following pairs of parameters $(\alpha,\tau)$: $(0.5,1)$, $(0.5,3)$ and $(0.5,10)$.
-The $V_{n,k_{n}}$'s in \eqref{eq:pred_gg} are evaluated using the software \textsf{Mathematica}, which allows to set the desired numerical precision.
-Despite that, the resulting values of $\newtext$ appear very unstable, notably for large values of the $\tau$ parameter, leading to evaluate $\newtext$ outside of $(0,1)$ even for not too large values of $n$.
-In contrast, the first order approximation and the second order approximation of $\newtext$ behave well.

-Due to the aforementioned numerical issues in the evaluation of \eqref{eq:pred_gg}, hereafter we propose an alternative approach to evaluate the $V_{n,k_{n}}$'s of the \NGG.
+Because of these numerical issues in evaluating \eqref{eq:pred_gg}, we propose an alternative approach to evaluate the $V_{n,k_{n}}$'s of the \NGG.
 This is a Monte Carlo approach, and it relies on the fact that $V_{n,k_{n}}$ in \eqref{eq:pred_gg} can be written as the expectation of a suitable ratio of independent random variables.
 Recall that $f_{\alpha}$ denotes the density function of a positive $\alpha$-stable random variable.
 Then, using \eqref{eq:weight} with $h(t)=\exp\{\tau^{\alpha}-\tau t\}$, we can write

 where $X$ and $Y$ are two independent random variables such that $Y$ is distributed according to a Beta distribution with parameter $(\kn\alpha,n-\kn\alpha)$, and $X$ is distributed according to a polynomially tilted positive $\alpha$-stable random variable, i.e.,